 Price Thomas Travel Bursaries

 The group of Travelling Surgical Club (as it was then) members photographed above in Madrid in 1953 includes Clement Price Thomas, seated centrally, beside Bob Nevin (Secretary of the TSC).

-Applications are now open for the 2013 Price Thomas Fellowships.
-These bursaries cover all registration fees, travelling expenses, hotel costs and all organised meals.
-The winners will travel with the society to Charlottesville, Virginia in May 2013.
+Applications are now closed for the 2018 Price Thomas Fellowship.
+The bursary covers all registration fees, travelling expenses, hotel costs and all organised meals.
+The winner(s) travel with the Society to an overseas centre of excellent (Budapest in May 2018).
 The closing date for applications was 31st December 2017.
 The venue for 2019 will be decided at the Business General Meeting in Budapest

 The holders of the 2011 awards, Mr John Simpson (Nottingham) and Mr James Clover (Cork), travelled to Switzerland with the Travelling Surgical Society from 4th to 11th June 2011.
 During this time they delivered two papers at scientific meetings at Centre Hospitalier Universitaire Vaudois, Lausanne, Hôpitaux Universitaires de Genève and attended a meeting at The International Committee for the Red Cross, Geneva.
 You will find John Simpson’s report here